PCreations/react-redux-pledge/README.md

 }
 ```

-In this example, The `TodoList` shouldn't have to worry about data fetching, and that's the whole point of using `pledges`, let's rewrite only the relevant part with `react-redux-pledge`.
+In this example, The `TodoList` shouldn't have to worry about it's data dependencies and relevant fetching, and that's the whole point of using `pledges`, let's rewrite only the relevant part with `react-redux-pledge`.
 First, we need to define a `pledge` in the duck :

 todos.js
 ```javascript